nburroni/vis-project-2/README.md

 *Greyed out areas are hours for which there were no flights*

 #### Weather Heat Map
+The user can discover correlations between climatic events and the amount of delay in airports due to weather conditions.
+This information is divided in states, where the dots indicate the different type of weather events distinguished by their colors, and the states, which are also divided by colors, depending on the total amount of delayed they experienced.
 #### Visualization Tasks
+#####Analyze
+Our visualization also achieves the task of analyzing the data.
+More in particular, the user can consume the data shown in the visualizations.
+This data already existed, but it was processed so the user can discover, present or enjoy.
+He/she may be interested in showing people the actual panorama of flight delays, or it may be in his/her interest to analyze the data in order to know more about a yet not understood aspect of flight itineraries.
+#####Discover
+Users can also discover new information, mainly through the week and weather visualizations.
+For example, if wanting to prove a theory which states that flights in the afternoon usually get more delays, the week visualization would help to discover that that theory is true.
+#####Present
+A user may also want to present to others something already known.
+For example, using the link map visualization, the user may present to others all the connections between cities.
+It’s important to say that in this case, the knowledge communicated is already known by the recipient.
+Interaction is also important while presenting the data.
+The user may hover over an airport in order to emphasize on the links of that particular airport.
+#####Enjoy
+Users that doesn’t form part of the target audience can also enjoy the visualization.
+Many people, although they don’t have any discovering or presenting purpose while using the vis, can use it for simply learning about the us flight system, or just play around with the flights.
+#####Lookup
+This task may be one of the most influential in our visualizations.
+If a user already knows which airport he/she wants to look into, they just have to remember where it is located geographically, and will get all the delay information from there.
+#####Derive
+In order to make the week visualization, we had to go over some transformations over the dataset.
+We went from a list of flights to the delays depending of the hour and the day of the week.
+This shows a clear derivation from the original data.
+The same can be seen in the weather visualization, where the average weather delay was calculated using the list of flights, and then displayed using a color scale.
+#####Browse
+In other cases, the user doesn’t know exactly what he/she wants.
+Keeping up with the last example, the user may use the airport filter in order to see in the map only the selected airports.
+#####Compare
+By selecting different month options, the user can compare between them.
+This has only one disadvantage, and is the fact that the two visualizations can’t be seen simultaneously.
+The user can also compare delays and weather events by hovering on the week’s visualization hours.
+This also gives the ability to compare between different times of the day, and also between different days of the week.
+Another clear example of comparison can be seen in the weather visualization.
+Here, the user can compare the relation between weather events like tornadoes or lightning, and the delay airports experience at the same time.
+#####Summarize
+These visualizations include highly dense data-sets, so we had to make sure that we didn’t go too specific in the data we were showing, in order to grant the user the possibility to give an overview of the situation.
+This is why we made averages of the data monthly, so the user can get general insight for every month.
+Nevertheless, we left friendly interactions for the user to quickly filter the data shown and get more deep results.
 #### Interactive Techniques
 ##### Animation
 We include animations on load and when the user hovers or clicks on items to provide a smooth experience